-Version: The version field is used to ensure backward compatibility going forward with future NSH updates.
+Version: The version field is used to ensure backward compatibility going forward with future NSH specification updates.
 It MUST be set to 0x0 by the sender, in this first revision of NSH.
-Given the widespread implementation of existing hardware that uses the first nibble after an MPLS label stack for ECMP decision processing, this document reserves version 01 and this value MUST NOT be used in future versions of the protocol.
+Given the widespread implementation of existing hardware that uses the first nibble after an MPLS label stack for ECMP decision processing, this document reserves version 01b and this value MUST NOT be used in future versions of the protocol.
 Please see [RFC7325] for further discussion of MPLS-related forwarding requirements.

 O bit: Setting this bit indicates an Operations, Administration, and Maintenance (OAM) packet.
-The actual packet format and processing of SFC OAM messages is outside the scope of this specification (see [oam-frame]).
+The actual format and processing of SFC OAM packets is outside the scope of this specification (see for example [I-D.ietf-sfc-oam-framework] for one approach).